 Gas detection for surface treatment

-Surface treatment gas detection units need to be installed close to treatment tanks to measure and control potential presence of toxic and corrosive gases.
+Surface treatment fixed gas detector units need to be installed close to treatment tanks to measure and control potential presence of toxic and corrosive gases.
 Health and safety committees oftentimes also ask for air quality traceability of work environments.
-The installation of these devices can thus provide a proper alert system and at the same time guarantee compliance.
+The installation of these fixed gas detection devices can thus provide a proper alert system and at the same time guarantee compliance.

 Workers respiratory protection for surface treatment